Is Pathwright GDPR compliant?

 This is provided automatically for every account, and you do not need to take any extra steps to enable it.
 This is a plus, since Google automatically gives your site a small boost on SEO (Search Engine Optimization) ranking if your site is secure.

-For this reason, all material embedded in your account (videos, surveys, etc) needs to be hosted under https as well.
+Due to this protocol, all material embedded in your account (videos, surveys, etc) needs to be hosted under https as well.
 If you want to use a resource not hosted under https, use a hyperlink that opens the content in a new browser tab or window.

 Do I own the content I post on Pathwright?